cmgdragon/react-multilevel-navbar/README.md

 There is no limit in nesting levels

 ### Custom colors
-The custom_colors prop must be an object of string, where you specify the property that you want to change.
+The custom_colors prop must be an object of strings, where you specify the property that you want to change.
 These are the default values:

     props.custom_colors = {
     	background_color: 'rgb(240, 238, 238)',